 We know what the body is.
-The soul is the ego - it is the attribute that says "I will" or "I will not," and "I think" or "I do not think."
+The soul is the ego-it is the attribute that says "I will" or "I will not," and "I think" or "I do not think."
 It is usually identified as being made of three areas: the will, the intellect, and the emotion.
-These areas are expressed as three simple statements: "I will," "I think," and "I feel."
-This is extremely simplified, but I think it is a valid picture of the soul in man.
+These areas are expressed as three simple statements: "I will," "I think,"

-The spirit has one supreme function to relate to God.
+The spirit has one supreme function-to relate to God.